- Home

 If you make small slip-ups, try to remember that these things happen.
 Becoming obsessive over the occasional setback can have a negative effect on your progress.

-So, instead, take one day at a time and do the best that is possible each day.
+Instead, take one day at a time and do the best that is possible each day.
 If you do take a step back, try not to keep thinking about it – just get back on schedule and keep moving forward.

 Develop a support system

 When deciding that you’re going to set some resolutions, where possible, it can help to share them with people.
-Sharing your goals can provide a support system and help you to stick to them.
+Sharing your goals can provide a support system and help you stick to them.

 You could also consider creating a buddy system where you and a friend update each other on your goals and how you’re getting on with them.